telus/tds-core/src/components/Link/ChevronLink/ChevronLink.md

 ### Using Chevron Link for navigation in a multi-step operation

 Chevron Link can be used as a "back" button by specifying the `direction`.
+These are not suitable for breadcrumb navigation due to the chevron's hover animation.

 ```
 <Link.Chevron href="http://tds.telus.com" direction="left">Plans</Link.Chevron>